VultureProject/vulture-doc/vultureOS/docs/salt/introduction.md

 ## Integration in Vulture

 We use Salt mainly for the fast and automated deployement of complex configurations.
+But also to check local files or installed packages.